Thanks for your interest in joining the Qirqle community! Memberships are available for residents, businesses or organizations.

 If you have any questions about whether membership is appropriate for you, please feel free to contact us.

-Local memberships are meant for individuals who want to engage socially with other members of the community.
-That can include setting up a group for your particular interest.
-Resident memberships cannot create business/organization listings.
+Personal Memberships are meant for individuals who want to engage socially with other members of the community.
+That can include setting up a group for your particular interest such as clubs, organizations or interest groups not registered with the IRS.

-Business/Organization memberships are for those who are registered with the IRS as a business or non-profit organization as well as have a public presence in and offer goods or services in the Valley.
+Business/Organization memberships are for those who are registered with the IRS as a business or non-profit organization.
 Businesses and organizations cannot create groups or forums without approval from the Qirqle management.

 “I own or represent a business or organization, but also want a local membership.
 Can I / should I sign up for both under one account?”

 It’s fine with us if you would like to have a dual membership.
-Send us (Qirqle) a request on chat or private message us on our profile once you’ve signed up and we can add a second membership to your profile.
-Note that if you try to add a second membership type to the same account it will remove the first membership type.
+Send us (Qirqle) a request on chat or private message us on our profile with a description of your business or organization once you’ve signed up and we can add a business membership to your profile.

 Alternately, you can sign up for two separate accounts as long as you have different emails (or at least an email and an email forward) for each.